Text: Sidd Joag

 To Rivera Clemente, “Puerto Rico’s association with the U.S. has hindered it from developing a Caribbean identity” or solidarity with neighbors who might be relied on in times of crisis.
 It is for this reason Rivera Clemente says that she sees the space itself as an act of resistance, “challenging the dominant narrative and preserving the spiritual life of communities.”
 In “fighting displacement with art,” she cites fighting the resignation of younger generations as a major challenge.
 Painfully slow rebuilding efforts and mass outward migration means businesses stay closed for longer while unemployment rates rise.
 This has contributed to a growing disillusionment amongst people who have been struggling to imagine, let alone sustain a livelihood on the island.
 Because of their status as pseudo-citizens, Puerto Ricans can travel to the U.S. at will, the only benefit they are afforded in the midst of this disaster.
 And though Rivera Clemente acknowledges that the situation is dire, she adds with confident smile, “three generations of leaders have come from this neighborhood.”

-“There is no light, artists come in to the light,” says María Elena Perales, recalling that “as soon as the storm passed, people started making art from [scrap materials] and about the storm.”
+“There is no light, artists come in to the light,” says María Elena Perales, recalling that “as soon as the storm passed, people started making art from scrap materials found in the wreckage as well as about the storm itself.”
 Independent exhibitions and events popped up from “municipality to municipality,” everyone sharing what they could.
 With so much “spare time, there’s nothing else to do but create,” says Perales, emphasizing the necessity of innovation when resources are scarce.
 “Us and politics, that was all that was left,” after the storm.

 Some thirty-five people line up next to a flatbed truck stacked with cardboard boxes that sits in a parking lot on the side of Highway 123, a narrow winding road that cuts through the mountains from north to south across the island.
 The stamp on the windshield reads WorldVision, an initiative that has been distributing relief aid since October 2017, in partnership with a local church.
 Women’s Hope Kits, Coleman Stoves, Bernzomatic Camping gas cans, insulated two-gallon jugs of water, and Valley Food Systems boxes, 16 meals per box.